kaaateco/p8130_final/prediction_reading_score.md

 modeling `reading score`.
 We note that most of the variables listed are categorical as mentioned prior.
 Therefore, we incorporated factor releveing in order to give some dimensions.
-First, we will check for non-linearity in the scores and apply transformation if need be.
+First, we will check for non-linearity in the `reading_score` and apply transformation if need be.

 ``` r
 # Preliminary using all covariates for the first model